-Use voiceovers recorded by the team
+Use voiceovers recorded by the team (for dialogue, exposition, narration, etc).

 Let's hear those beautiful voices!
 Lend a little realism to your characters, give your game some back story, or make witty comments on how your player is progressing.
-There are lots of games that have not only given their character voices, but made very effective use of a narrator.
+There are lots of games that have not only given their character voices, but made very effective use of a narrator (Bastion is one great example).
 If you'd rather your main character not talk, give voice to a secondary character, it could even be a parrot!
 Give your game a voice!